nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

     genes_filter.to_csv(filter_gene, index=False)
 ```

+When this function is called, it should output a file that looks similar to the one below.

 ```Python
 # Queries are filtered out if they don't appear on the gene list for the second species dataset
 def gene_list_dataset_2_filter(species, gene_list, column_name, file_name_1, file_name_2):